ludlovian/teme/README.md

 Uses the supplied key function to calculate a key for each value.

-The resulting stream yields `[key, group]` on each change of key, where `group` is a stream of consecutive values with the same key.
+The resulting stream yields `[key, group]` on each change of key, where `group` is a Teme of consecutive values with the same key.

 ### .batch(size) => Teme